 Typical Origins: Yeast, malt, Microbial contamination.

-Typical Concentrations in Beer: 90 - 300 mg/l.
+Typical Concentrations in Beer: 90-300 mg/l.

 Perception Threshold: 170 mg/l.

 Beer Flavor Wheel Number: 0900.
 Use with 0141 for citrus-sour.

 Discussion: The ability to detect sourness is one of the basic tastes in humans, and most food and drink is acidic to some degree.
 Beer typically has pH 4.0-4.5; below this, sourness can become noticeable and possibly unpleasant.
 Beer pH indirectly influences the flavor activity of a number of other chemicals and can affect perception of flavors and aromas.